cldf/cldf/README.md

 - with a [common property](http://w3c.github.io/csvw/metadata/#dfn-common-property) `dc:conformsTo` having one of the [CLDF module](#cldf-modules) URIs as value.

+The main content of the metadata is the description of the [**schema**](https://en.wikipedia.org/wiki/Database_schema) of the dataset, i.e. the tables, columns and relations between them, als known as **schema objects**.
+The following typographical conventions will be used in the following when refering to schema objects:
+- Properties and property values as used in a CLDF metadata are typeset in a [`monospaced font`](https://en.wikipedia.org/wiki/Monospaced_font).
+- Filenames or column names as they appear in CSV data are typeset in *italics*.

 While the [JSON-LD dialect](https://www.w3.org/TR/tabular-metadata/#json-ld-dialect) to be used for metadata according to the [Metadata Vocabulary for Tabular Data](https://www.w3.org/TR/tabular-metadata/) can be edited by hand, this may already be beyond what can be expected by regular users.
 Thus, CLDF specifies two conformance levels for datasets: